 To access the full text click here

 Regulation NV 65 for permanent and temporary buildings

-The load values vary depending on the different zones, according to a classification carried out on the French territory in 1996.
+The load values vary depending on the different zones, according to a classification carried out in France 1996.

 The regions are therefore listed in accordance with the weather constraints associated with their environment.